PaulKinlan/paul.kinlan.me/content/2015-08-03-deep-web-app-linking.markdown

 Effectively we have a __frictionless__ way to do app interop without worrying that the user doesn't have the app installed.

-Sounds absolutely amazinging.
+Sounds absolutely amazing.
 But we have a huge problem!
 When was the last time you found a web app that let you use it immediately?

 Watch the following video and then I will explain more about what I mean.